opendaylight/docs/docs/release-process/milestone-readouts/m0/honeycomb-vbd.rst

 3. Project Category: Application

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)

-   - honeycomb/vbd, vbd
+4. Project Labels: honeycomb/vbd, vbd

-5. Project PTL:
+5. Project PTL: Michal Cmarada, mcmarada@cisco.com, michal-cmarada

-   - Michal Cmarada
-   - mcmarada@cisco.com
-   - michal-cmarada

 6. Do you confirm that the list of Project Committers is updated and accurate?
 Yes